meri-imperiumi/handbook/docs/checklists/05_shore.md

 - [ ] Start lowering dinghy, using the aft loop to make it level before it hits the water
 - [ ] Detach halyard and tie painter to a cleat
 - [ ] Install bow panel on foredeck, tying to pulpit and the dinghy attachment pad eyes
-- [ ] Prepare dinghy for rowing or sailing
+- [ ] Prepare dinghy for rowing, sailing, or motoring